 “It’s been really special,” he says.
 “Making everything from own sample collections of polyrhythmic palettes and underwater zones, to making virtual instrument patches out of whale sounds.
 I’m grateful I’ve been trusted to be the weirdo at the company exploring left-of-center frequencies and I’m excited to be collaborating with others who want to share their sounds around the world, from the 20-piece Balinese orchestra Gamelan Semara Ratih to Stud1nt and so many more to come.”

-Looking ahead, Human Pitch has a lot of new, exciting music in the pipeline as they move into pressing vinyl, with distribution through Rubadub in Europe and Commend in North America.
+Looking ahead, Human Pitch has a lot of new, exciting music on the way as they move into pressing vinyl, with distribution through Rubadub in Europe and Commend in North America.

 “Our first record coming through that pipeline is out today!” he says. ”It’s by Stuttgart multimedia artist MinaeMinae, and it’s titled ‘Variante’.
 It explores hypertextured polyrhythmic zones.
 We’ll also be sharing an LP in February that compiles selections from my first EPs in addition to remixes from Kelman Duran, Machine Woman, and Beta Librae.
 After that we have an album of more environmental zones by a modular wizard whose sounds you’d swear are made by little forest creatures and a totally bonkers record from a producer in Guadalajara.”